abedhadipour/predict_half_marathon/README.md

 ## 📊 Data

-The data includes around 2,300 entries 123 of which include information both regarding the race day and history of the racer such as:
+The data includes around 2,300 entries, 123 of which include information both regarding the race day and history of the racer such as:

-- Total yearly kilometers
+- Total kilometers covered during running career and the last 4 months before the race
-- Recent 5K race times
+- 5K and 10K personal best record times
-- Sex
+- Race data such as Sex, race finish time, country of origin, etc.

 ---

 ## 🤖 Models

 All models were evaluated with R², adjusted R², and 5-fold cross-validation.
 Ridge and Lasso showed slightly better generalization but only marginal gains over standard Linear Regression.
+The Random Forest Regressor achieved slightly higher R² scores across training, test, and cross-validation sets, its mean absolute percentage error (MAPE) was higher than that of the simpler Linear Regression model.

+Given the close performance and the added benefit of interpretability and simplicity, the final prediction function was built using ordinary least squares Linear Regression.
+The Random Forest results are included for comparison and to demonstrate further model exploration.

 Final model is saved under `models/regression_model.pkl`.